 I love running, but stretching…not so much.
 There’s just something about it.
 Maybe it’s the initial pain and discomfort it causes, not to mention the time it takes.
 Personally, I’d rather just get on with the workout.

 But stretching has its place.
 It helps with flexibility, range of motion, and blood circulation, to name just a few of the benefits.
-Health experts insist that stretching is totally worth your time.
+Health experts insist that stretching is totally worth your time and energy.

-Sometimes it seems that life itself is one big stretch.
-We’re getting pulled and twisted in so many different directions, over-extended here and there like a rubber-band that is just about to snap.
+Have you noticed how sometimes it seems that life itself is one big stretch?
+We’re getting pulled and twisted in so many different directions, over-extended here and there like a rubber-band that is just about to snap!
 We silently wonder, how much more can I withstand?
 How much longer can I hold this position before I break?

-In Psalm 71, the writer looks back over his long journey and acknowledges the tension he feels living between the rock-solid loyalty of God on one side and the exhausting orneriness of men on the other.
-For the sake of his own elasticity, he says to God:
+In Psalm 71, the writer looks back over his long journey and acknowledges the tension he feels.
+Life was stretching him like never before.
+He was caught between the rock-solid loyalty of God on one side and the exhausting orneriness of men on the other.
+For the sake of his own elasticity, he prayerfully says: